brianorwhatever/blockchain/Notes/economics/money.md

 ## Functions of Money

 The key functions of money are **medium of exchange**, **unit of account**, and **store of value**.
-If some material/medium/system can serve these functions, and gains enough confidence and use, then it is as valid a form of money as any other.
+If some material/medium/system can serve these functions, and gains enough confidence and use, then it is as valid a form of money as any other (though it may or may not be recognized by a government, and may or may not be accepted by a vendor).

 ### Medium of Exchange